Jack and the Cuckoo-Clock Heart: Plot

-In Edinburgh, Scotland in 1874, Jack is born on the coldest day on earth. causing him to be born with a frozen heart that does not beat.
+In Edinburgh, Scotland in 1874, Jack is born on the coldest day on Earth, causing him to be born with a frozen heart that does not beat.
 A midwife, Madeleine saves his life by replacing his heart with a cuckoo clock.
 She then tells him of three rules to prevent his untimely death: he must never play with the clock's hands, lose his temper, or fall in love.
 Jack's mother decides that Madeleine will be a better mother than she ever would to raise Jack, and Madeleine, who is incapable of bearing children, raises and loves him as her own.

 On Jack's tenth birthday, Madeleine repeats the three rules before taking him into town for the first time, where he meets and falls in love with a girl named Miss Acacia.
-He falls for her after hearing her sing about the misfortunes of bad eyesight, and her dislike for glasses because they make her unseemly.
-Jack sings along with her as time seems to stop around them.
-Their surroundings twist and change to Jack as his heart starts to smoke from the intensity of his growing love for Miss Acacia.
-Soon after, he starts school in hopes to see the girl once again, who he doesn’t know the name of by this point yet.
-At school he meets Joe, a bully who is also in love with Miss Acacia and, along with his gang, torments Jack for the next four years.
+Soon after, he starts school and meets Joe, a bully who is also in love with Miss Acacia and, along with his gang, torments Jack for the next four years.
 When Joe assaults Jack, the cuckoo of his clock heart gouges out Joe's eye, and Jack runs home believing he has murdered Joe.
 Madeleine, believing Jack to be a fugitive, helps him escape.

 Jack, who wants to see Miss Acacia again, eventually meets up with Georges Méliès, a magician attempting to operate an early film camera.
 Georges, with his impeccable mustache helps repair his heart and agrees to join Jack in the search for Miss Acacia, which leads them to Andalusia, Spain.